Shilo/Dawn-Bringer-Discord-AI-Bot/docs/README.md

 # Game Documentation

-Place your game documentation files here as `.txt` files.
+Place your game documentation files here as `.txt` or `.md` files.
 The bot will automatically load them on startup and use them to answer questions.

+**Note:** `README.md` files are ignored and will not be loaded as documentation.

 ## How it works

-- The bot searches through all `.txt` files in this directory
+- The bot searches through all `.txt` and `.md` files in this directory
 - When a user asks a question, it finds relevant sections based on keywords
 - Relevant documentation is included as context for the AI response

 ## File naming

-Name your files descriptively (e.g., `valkyries.txt`, `combat_mechanics.txt`, `events.txt`).
+Name your files descriptively (e.g., `valkyries.txt`, `combat_mechanics.md`, `events.txt`).
 The filename (without extension) will be shown in the context.

 ## Example structure